Stars!

 Stars! is a turn-based strategy, science fiction 4X video game (eXplore, eXpand, eXploit, eXterminate), originally developed by Jeff Johnson and Jeff McBride with help from Jeffrey Krauss ("the Jeffs") for personal use, initially released as shareware for Microsoft Windows in 1995.
-A retail version was later produced for, and published by Empire Interactive, with developer Jason Gaston added to the team for quality assurance testing, although the shareware version continued.
+A retail version was later produced and published by Empire Interactive, with developer Jason Gaston added to the team for quality assurance testing, although the shareware version continued.

 The game focuses on players developing their empires, engaging in diplomacy, and conquering the galaxy.
 It begins with race design, and features 2D graphics and a grid-based battle system.
 The game is well-adapted to Play-By-Email and also supports AI opponents, blitz games, and duels.
 Stars! is compatible with most Windows versions and can run on Linux systems through Wine.
 While it received generally positive reviews for its depth and multiplayer focus, its complexity and single-player appeal were criticized.
 A sequel, Stars: Supernova Genesis, was abandoned due to lack of publisher interest.

 Gameplay

 Starting with a small fleet of ships and one or two planets, players develop their empires, meet other races and conquer the galaxy.
 Stars! games begin with race design, choosing one of 10 primary racial traits, a selection of lesser racial traits, habitability, growth, economic, and technology settings.
 The graphics are entirely 2D, and consist of the main map view and static pictures of planets, ship hulls and components.
 Battles consist of moving static icons around a grid.
 Because of the high level of micromanagement and diplomacy requirements, many games take place over months between players spread across the galaxy.

 Players initially send scouts out to scan for suitable planets which later may be colonized and developed, enlarging the player's empire and providing additional resources.
-As a player's empire expands the player must balance the management of the population, minerals, research, and ship/infrastructure constructions.
+As a player's empire expands, the player must balance the management of the population, minerals, research, and ship/infrastructure constructions.
 When other players' races are encountered, a variety of diplomacy options allow for alliances, trading mineral resources or technology, large-scale wars, and even the destruction of other races.
 If the random events game option is enabled, players will have to contend with (or take advantage of) the Mystery Trader, comet strikes, wormholes, and environmental changes.